cepdnaclk/Computer-Architecture-Web/README.md

-# CO224 - Computer Architecture Lecture Series Website
+# Lectures on Computer Architecture

-A professional, static GitHub Pages website for the CO224 Computer Architecture lecture series.
-This website provides easy access to lecture notes, downloadable materials, and organized content for students following the YouTube lecture series.
+A professional, static GitHub Pages website for the "Lectures on Computer Architecture" lecture series.
+This website provides easy access to lecture notes, downloadable materials, and organized content for students following the lecture series.

 ## 🌟 Features